 All students will now have validation appointments to plan ahead for enrollment.
 These will coincide with Advising Week, beginning on Nov.
-3, 2022, and ending when individual enrollment appointments begin.
+9, 2023, and ending when individual enrollment appointments begin.
 Validation will allow students to check if prerequisites are met, for time conflicts, and other registration issues before enrollment appointments.
+Please be advised that the class schedule is subject to change before enrollment; always double check your courses and secondary sections before your appointment begins.